 We will keep you updated as the project progresses, and we encourage you and your representatives to liaise with us if you have any questions.
 Your participation is key to building the clean energy network for the future.

-We need to understand who has a legal interest in the land in and around the areas being considered as part of the proposed reinforcement.
-We have identified parties who we believe may be affected by the project based on Land Registry Data and and we've appointed land referencing firm, Dalcour Maclaren, to verify the publicly available information.
-This is to ensure that the information is up-to-date and to confirm the current occupation of the land.
+Land Interest Questionnaires - We need to understand who has a legal interest in the land within the areas being considered for the proposed reinforcement.
+We have identified parties who we believe may be affected by the project based on Land Registry data, and we’ve appointed Dalcour Maclaren, a land referencing firm, to verify this publicly available information.
+This ensures the data is up-to-date and confirms the current occupation of the land.

 We must develop our proposals with the right environmental information.
 Over the coming months, we will be carrying out environmental and ground investigation surveys.